pauliacomi/pyGAPS/docs/manual/iast.rst

 IAST calculations in pyGAPS
 ---------------------------

-To use the IAST functionality, a list of isotherms is needed.
+To use the IAST functionality, a list of pure component isotherms is needed.
 The isotherms can be either:

-    - A ModelIsotherm class, where the model will be used for the calculation
+    - A ModelIsotherm class, where the model will be used for the calculation of spreading pressure.
+      Some models cannot be used for IAST calculations.
-    - A PointIsotherm class, where the data will instead be interpolated
+    - A PointIsotherm class, where the spreading pressure calculation will use interpolated data.

 The original pyIAST functions still exist, as :func:`~pygaps.calculations.iast.iast` and :func:`~pygaps.calculations.iast.reverse_iast`.
 They can be used to determine the